-After Deadly Season On Everest, Nepal Has No Plans To Issue Fewer Permits
+Amid Deadly Season On Everest, Nepal Has No Plans To Issue Fewer Permits

 Nepal's tourism board is defending the number of permits it issued to climb Mount Everest for this season in which 11 people have died.
 And the country says it has no plans to restrict the number of permits issued next year, but rather that it hopes to attract still more tourists and climbers.

-"There has been concern about the number of climbers on Mount Everest but it is not because of the traffic jam that there were casualties," Mohan Krishna Sapkota, secretary at the country's Ministry of Tourism and Civil Aviation, told the Associated Press.
+"There has been concern about the number of climbers on Mount Everest, but it is not because of the traffic jam that there were casualties," Mohan Krishna Sapkota, secretary at the country's Ministry of Tourism and Civil Aviation, told The Associated Press.
 He instead pointed to weather conditions, insufficient oxygen supplies and equipment.

-"In the next season we will work to have double rope in the area below the summit so there is better management of the flow of climbers," he told the news service.
+"In the next season, we will work to have double rope in the area below the summit so there is better management of the flow of climbers," he told the news service.

 The image of a crowded Everest linked to the death toll was spurred by a viral photo last week that showed climbers in their neon gear, packed in a tight, unforgiving queue to the highest point on Earth.